3liz/lizmap-web-client/INSTALL.md

 First you should install

 - the web server Apache
-- PHP and its extensions sqlite, gd, and curl
+- PHP and its extensions sqlite, gd, xml, and curl
 - [QGIS](http://hub.qgis.org/wiki/quantum-gis/QGIS_Server_Tutorial).
 - (optional) Postgresql with postgis